“You said you saw something in my eyes that day in Lisbon that scared you. What was it?”

 Time to hold out my hat…

 That’s my story; I hope you enjoyed it.
 In fact, I know a lot of you did — thanks for all the messages, the DMs, the phone calls and the comments.
-I haven’t heard from some of you in a long time.
-It’s been good to check in.
-You are all wonderful humans.
-I’m glad you’re reading and finding value in what I’ve been creating.
+I’m glad you’ve found value here.

 A brief FAQ